medusajs/medusa/docs/content/how-to/uploading-images-to-minio.md

-# Uploading images to MiniO
+# Uploading images to MinIO

 In order to work with images in Medusa, you need a file service plugin responsible for hosting.
-Following this guide will allow you to upload images to MiniO bucket.
+Following this guide will allow you to upload images to MinIO bucket.

 ### Before you start